kasramohammadi88/Final_Project-IA626/README.md

 Number of D rows: 9254
 ```

 Now we have an idea of what the dataset looks like, seeing a sample row of the datasets, understanding the datatype (i.e. tuple), and size of each dataset.
 This will inform us in how to proceed down the line.
+We can see that the size of the datasets is relatively small, looking at the rows and columns of each dataset.
+This fact will allow us to load the data into memory down stream, without much slowing down of our code.

 ### 2. Created Coded Dictionary
 ***
 Before loading the data and beginning data cleaning and data transformation, I decided to web-scrap the coded definition descriptions for each dataset.
 On the NHANES website, each dataset and its .xpt datafile is accompanied by a 'read-me' .htm file.
 Within this .htm file is where teh coded definition descriptions are described, contained in individual tables per each data column.
 We need to write a parsing code for this .htm file, to be able to extract the coded definitions into python dictionaries, that will be then used in the data transformation process in *step 4*.

-*note: the codes and results shown in this section is specifically for the Early Childhood dataset, but the similar code applied to the other two will be virtually identical, except for minor corresponding alterations
+*note: the codes and results shown in this section is specifically for the Early Childhood dataset only, to reduce redundancy.
+Since the other datasets are identical in datatype and format, the codes will all be virtually identical for each dataset, except for minor corresponding alterations

 the general parsing loop used for each dataset looks like this: